Name: John William VANCE

 Mr John Byers was the contractor for the new school (cost £303).
 Mr Dave Bourke’s bullocks pulled the stumps for the building.

-On 13th August 1874, John selected 80 acres of homestead land at Walloon (No 3178) subject to the fulfilment of certain conditions.
+On 13th August 1874, John selected 80 acres of homestead land (Portion 445) in the parish of Walloon for £11 5s, subject to the fulfilment of certain conditions.
 One condition was that he had to continuously reside there for the next five years and make the necessary improvements.
+In September, he selected another 133 acres (Portion 644) in the Parish of Walloon.
+The same conditions applied to this land.

 John Vance was granted his Certificate of Fulfilment of Conditions for his selection on 5 March, 1880.
 His neighbours, Richard Mason and Robert Boughen signed as witnesses to his continual residence on the selection.
 His improvements were described as one slab humpy with shingle roof and one room of weatherboard and iron roof costing about £20.
 Also 110 chains of two rail fence @14s per chain totalling £77.